- First: why is Customer Lifetime Value important

 - Now let’s get to the complicated part: you don’t just sell one product

 - Here is our Customer Lifetime Value Calculator

 - Measuring customer lifetime value shows the value of segmentation

 - The time problem is it lifetime or year?

 Most companies, as in 99% of them, do not know who their most valuable customers are.
 In my experience, it is all companies, from massive multinationals to the startup trying to raise funds.

-Every once in a while, there is a company or an entrepreneur who knows exactly what their clv customer lifetime value is and it is a striking point of clarity that guides all strategic thinking, creates better products, enables better processes, and makes selling much, much, easier.
+Every once in a while, there is a company or an MSP owner who knows exactly what their clv customer’s lifetime value is and it is a striking point of clarity that guides all strategic thinking, creates better products, enables better processes, and makes selling much, much, easier.

 The metric we use for customer value is Customer Lifetime Value or Lifetime Value or simply LTV.